coleifer/huey/docs/consumer.rst

 ``-u``, ``--utc``
     Indicates that the consumer should use UTC time for all tasks, crontabs and scheduling.
-Default is True, so in practice you should not need to specify this option.
+Default is True, so it is not actually necessary to use this option.

 ``--localtime``
-    Indicates that the consumer should use localtime for all tasks, crontabs and scheduling.
-Default is False.
+    Indicates that the consumer should use localtime for all tasks.
+The default behavior is to use UTC everywhere.

 Examples
 ^^^^^^^^